Are you planning a trip to Cuba and looking for things to do in Havana? If yes, this is the post for you.

 The José Martí Memorial monument is adjacent to Revolution Square in the suburb of Vedado.

 Sometimes the museum is open inside and other times, not.
 At times you can walk up to the statue of Martí and other times, not.
 Sometimes you can take a photo of the monument and other times, not.
-It’s hit and miss really.
+It’s hit or miss.
 Any advertised opening times and rules are rarely adhered too.

-In the end I kept getting differing rules from the mall cops guarding the site as to whether I was allowed to photograph the monument.
-I threw some selfie over my shoulder and moved on.
+In the end, I kept getting differing rules from the mall cops guarding the site, as to whether I was allowed to photograph the monument.
+So I took some selfie over my shoulder and moved on.

 Price: Free to selfie from Revolution Square.